KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ## Catch Up

-One issue someone has to solve if someone only sends part of a state to all clients is the fact that all clients that join late to the party missed out on the first batches of data.
-To solve this, all of the orange part exists up there in the overview.
+One issue with only sending part of a state to all clients is the fact that all clients that join later missed out on the first batches of data.
+To solve this, all of the orange catch-up part exists in the overview.

 ![All variables used to store catch-up data](./catch_up_stores.png)